 - 2 Tbsp. extra virgin olive oil (I use my herbal infused magic healing oil)

 - 2 Tbsp. unrefined shea butter

 - In a double boiler, melt your coconut oil, shea butter, and olive oil together.
-Let sit on the heat for 20 minutes once melted, to help prevent the shea butter from turning gritty later.

 - Store in a glass mason jar.
 This recipe fills (2) 1-Quart mason jars.

 Scoop out a hand full of shaving cream, lather up wet legs, shave, and rinse!
 If you're shaving your face, you can always follow with a really great homemade aftershave!
 If you are shaving your legs or bikini area, use a sugar/salt scrub before shaving to exfoliate any dead skin cells, then follow up your close shave with a REALLY AMAZING homemade body butter!
 I have found that consistently usin body butter on my legs right after shaving in the shower, has helped my hair to grow back thinner, softer, and less often.